 Kejriwal flags off 100 standard-floor buses

 "I have flagged off 100 more buses today.
 Now, many new buses have hit Delhi's roads over the past few months.
-It is my dream to modernize Delhi's public transport infrastructure so that it becomes a comfortable option for every citizen," Kejriwal said.
+It is my dream to modernise Delhi's public transport infrastructure so that it becomes a comfortable option for every citizen," Kejriwal said.
+"Hundreds of new buses will be added within the next five to six months.
+The shortage of buses since many years is now being addressed with these new additional buses.
+One thousand electric buses will also be inducted very soon," he added.

+The buses were flagged-off from the Rajghat Depot, at a ceremony attended by the Transport Minister Kailash Gahlot and officers of the transport department, DTC and DIMTS.
+While 25 new buses had hit the roads of Delhi in August, 100 were flagged off in October, 200 in November and another 100 were added earlier this month.

+"A total of 525 new buses with ultra modern facilities have hit Delhi roads since August.
+These are 37 seater buses with hydraulic lifts for the convenience of differently-abled people," Gahlot said.
+"Fourteen panic buttons have been installed inside the buses... each side has seven buttons each.
+At the same time, three CCTV cameras have been installed inside each bus," Gahlot said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)